1.0 (yearlong course)

 Algebra 1 (MATH100); Algebra 2 (MATH300) Physics is an applied mathematics course.
 The Algebra 2 pre-requisite for this course is essential.
 Trigonometry is highly suggested as a pre/co-requisite.

 Physics is a study of the God-ordained laws which govern the physical universe, connecting them with observable phenomena, and covers the general topics of mechanics with kinematic and dynamic motions, gravity, uniform circular motion, work, energy, momentum, simple harmonic motion, waves, optics, electricity, and magnetism.
 This course will include extensive use of hands-on labs and computer simulations to demonstrate physics concepts.
 Students will learn to express physics concepts with equations that enable them to solve problems using a basic knowledge of algebra and right angle trigonometry.
 Three engineering design projects will be created throughout the year.
+This course has a lab component.

 The Physics course is a math-intensive course and applies math techniques learned in our pre-calculus course.